 They gave me a membrane sweep and took me to my room for the night.
 Jamie then left to go home, so that he could also get a decent night’s sleep before coming back when I was in labour.

 I phoned my Mum to let her know that our baby would be on his way in the morning and that I would let her know once he was born.
 By the time I settled down in bed and just on the brink of drifting off, Joshua had other ideas and my waters broke at 3am.
-In the same second, my contraction started too.
-I rang the alarm for someone to come in, as me and the bed was covered.
+In the same second, my first contraction started too.
+I rang the alarm for someone to come in, as me and the bed were flooded.
 When my waters broke it came out in one huge gush and I actually felt a *pop* in my stomach.

 The midwife hooked me up onto some machines to monitor me and left me for around an hour.
 That hour was one of the worst I have ever experienced.
 I was left flat on my back, unable to move around and I honestly think that they forgot about me.
 By the time she came back, I was in a right state.
 My one contraction hadn’t yet stopped for the whole hour and was very much still at the peak, never fading – in fact I only had the one contraction during my 10.5 hour labour.
 I knew immediately that something wasn’t right, but no-one else seemed to agree or even care.

 Once I got down to delivery, it just got worse with every minute.
 I asked for someone to ring Jamie, to which they refused.
-I had to scramble to find my phone to do it myself so that he could get down here.
+I had to scramble to find my phone to do it myself so that he could get down there.
 I could barely string words together and it took all my strength to talk to him on the phone – the phone call lasted literally 10 seconds or so.
 Jamie arrived not too long after I rang him.

-Ater I had been in labour for around 3 or so hours, I had reached my limit.
+After I had been in labour for around 3 or so hours, I had reached my limit.
 Having a constant contraction that never wavered from its peak, with extreme back pain and pressure, I was ready for an epidural.
 I begged the midwife, but she refused and walked away from me saying, “No, you don’t need one of those.
 You’re fine.”
 Fine?
 Sweetheart, you try having a labour like me with no painkillers!
 They then tried giving me a few different painkillers such as gas & air, pethidine etc but they all did absolutely nothing.
-To be honest, had I not have asked for an epidural, I wouldn’t have been offered anything at all.
+To be honest, had I not of asked for an epidural, I wouldn’t have been offered anything at all.
 So, I had no choice but to just roll around in absolute agony, waiting for someone to understand that it just wasn’t right.
 I may never had laboured before, but even I knew something was wrong – but no-one would listen.

 For the next few hours, I slept, and it was amazing.
 Going from the worst pain I had ever felt to nothing… was the best thing ever.
 To be honest, I went between sleeping to watching TV with Jamie.